kevsersrca/architecturecoding.com/_posts/2021-10-04-kubernetes-cheat-sheet.md

 Additional switches that can be added to the above commands:

-- `-o wide` - jsow more information.
+- `-o wide` - show more information.
 - `--watch` or `-w` - watch for changes.

 ## Namespaces